[Font Designer Project] "Gospel-EB" Design and Production: Interview with Takayuki Kuwahara

 At the same time, I think it was a good idea that I originally liked machines.
 When the writing itself declined and I didn't have a word processor yet, I was able to learn what programs and digital data were while playing around with an 8-bit personal computer.
 I think it was an expensive toy, but since the machine was made by Sony, I was also involved in Sony's dot font production.

-How did you come to make outline fonts including "Gospel-EB"?
+What led you to start creating outline fonts, including "Gospel-EB"?

 Left: Dot font Right: Outline font